Warren G. Harding: Convention

 Headlines in the morning newspapers suggested intrigue.
 Historian Wesley M. Bagby wrote, "Various groups actually worked along separate lines to bring about the nomination—without combination and with very little contact."
-Bagby stated that the key factor in Harding's nomination was his wide popularity among the rank and file of the delegates.
+Bagby said that the key factor in Harding's nomination was his wide popularity among the rank and file of the delegates.

 The reassembled delegates had heard rumors that Harding was the choice of a cabal of senators.
 Although this was not true, delegates believed it, and sought a way out by voting for Harding.
 When balloting resumed on the morning of June 12, Harding gained votes on each of the next four ballots, rising to 1331/2 as the two front runners saw little change.
 Lodge then declared a three-hour recess, to the outrage of Daugherty, who raced to the podium, and confronted him, "You cannot defeat this man this way!
 The motion was not carried!
 You cannot defeat this man!"
 Lodge and others used the break to try to stop the Harding momentum and make RNC Chairman Hays the nominee, a scheme Hays refused to have anything to do with.
 The ninth ballot, after some initial suspense, saw delegation after delegation break for Harding, who took the lead with 3741/2 votes to 249 for Wood and 1211/2 for Lowden (Johnson had 83).
 Lowden released his delegates to Harding, and the tenth ballot, held at 6 p.m., was a mere formality, with Harding finishing with 6721/5 votes to 156 for Wood.
 The nomination was made unanimous.
 The delegates, desperate to leave town before they incurred more hotel expenses, then proceeded to the vice presidential nomination.
-Harding wanted Senator Irvine Lenroot of Wisconsin, who was unwilling to run, but before Lenroot's name could be withdrawn and another candidate decided on, an Oregon delegate proposed Governor Coolidge, which was met with a roar of approval from the delegates.
+Harding wanted Senator Irvine Lenroot of Wisconsin, who was unwilling to run, but before Lenroot's name could be withdrawn and another candidate decided on, Oregon delegate Wallace McCamant proposed Governor Coolidge and received a roar of approval.
 Coolidge, popular for his role in breaking the Boston police strike of 1919, was nominated for vice president, receiving two and a fraction votes more than Harding had.
 James Morgan wrote in The Boston Globe: "The delegates would not listen to remaining in Chicago over Sunday ... the President makers did not have a clean shirt.
 On such things, Rollo, turns the destiny of nations."